VIC CHC43015 Certificate IV in Ageing Support2024-04-19T13:54:25+00:00

 Then the Aged Care sector needs YOU!

-of others, have patience, empathy, and a ‘can do’ attitude.
-Aged Care is more than just a job;
+The aged care industry needs people that are passionate about making a difference to the lives of others, have patience, empathy, and a ‘can do’ attitude.
+Aged Care is more than just a job; it’s a commitment to care, love, nurture and enrich the lives of our ageing population.

-in people’s lives, the aged care industry is a smart choice in terms of employment.
+Over and above the offer of a rewarding and fulfilling career where you will make a difference in people’s lives, the aged care industry is a smart choice in terms of employment.
 Aged care facilities, home and community care providers and other Aged Care services are always searching for carers and support workers.
 Skilled staff are in high demand and as the sector grows the number of job vacancies is set to increase.

 The following employment opportunities may be available following the successful completion of this course;